Rachel Feinstein (artist): Works

 From November 2012 to January 2013 the Gagosian Gallery held Feinstein's first exhibition in Rome, Italy.
-For it she created an impressionistic panoramic wallpaper of Rome covering different historical periods, painted and displayed on mirrors and accompanied by life size wooden sculptures inspired by depictions of early Christian saints and martyrs.
+For it she created an impressionistic panoramic wallpaper of Rome covering different historical periods, painted and displayed on mirrors and accompanied by life-sized wooden sculptures inspired by depictions of early Christian saints and martyrs.

-Feinstein's works have been bought by some notable collectors, including Aby Rosen, Alberto Mugrabi and James Frey.
+Feinstein's works have been bought by notable collectors including Aby Rosen and James Frey.

 Views

 Feinstein and Currin's "ritzy indulgence" has been described as a "risky move" in the art world.